iwantmyname/blog/_posts/2014-06-03-the-june-domain-extension-release-calendar.md

 ***

-New domains are being launched every week, so be sure to keep up with all the latest updates (including prices) on out Launch  are
+New domains are being launched every week, so be sure to keep up with all the latest updates (including prices) on out [gTLD Launch Dates page](https://iwantmyname.com/domains/new-gtld-launch-dates).

-Find all the latest launches, including prices, check out our Launch Calendar page.